rotundasoftware/steamer/README.md

 #### `boat.stuff( callback )`

 Calls `stuff` on each of the boat's containers (in parallel), and `callback( err, payload )` when done, where `payload` is a hash of data keyed by container name (plus any "bulk cargo" entries).
+This method is called automatically by the optional express middleware.

 ### Container reference

 Containers have an initializer and three methods, `add`, `reset`, and `stuff`, which are analogous to the corresponding `boat` methods.
-It is trivial to make your own container types.
+It is easy to make your own container types.
 For instance, here is an implementation of the redis container described above:

 ```javascript
 RedisContainer = BaseContainer.extend( {